rjcmarkelz/BIS180L_web/Assignments/assignment2-worksheet.md

-# BLAST, orthologs, and paralogs
+# BLAST, orthologs, and paralogs (Week 2, 20 pts possible)

 __Name:__

 __Student ID:__

+*_Please answer the following questions which are each worth 2 points.
+Be clear and concise with any written answers.
+Late assignments will be penalized with a 2pt deduction without prior communication of extenuating circumstances._*

 __Q1__.
 Paste in code and output for the `for loop`  __Exercise 1__ (pluralizing fruit names)